olaven/exam-pg6101/README.md

 ### Extras
 * I have added styling with [Semantic UI](https://semantic-ui.com).
-This required adding css-loaders to webpack.config.js.
 * Added Swagger documentation and wrapped responses on authentication API
 * The project is running on Travis-CI
+* There is a `mail`-service.
+This service receives a message through AMQP when a user is signed up.
+The message triggers a "welcome mail"-function that could, for example, send an email to the user. (`WelcomeMessageController.kt`)
+* TODO: write about test coverage

 ## Checklists